maxkea/notewebsite/README.md

 - Passwords hashed with `bcryptjs` (10 salt rounds); never returned in API responses.
 - All free-text user input (nickname, bio, note text, comments) is sanitized with `xss` (no HTML allowed) and length-capped.
 - `userid` for mutating actions is always taken from the verified JWT (`req.user.userid`), never from the request body/URL, preventing spoofing.
-- `helmet` sets a restrictive Content-Security-Policy; `cors` is restricted to an explicit origin allow-list (update this list for your deployment).
+- `helmet` sets a restrictive Content-Security-Policy; `cors` is restricted to an explicit origin allow-list configured via the `ALLOW_LIST` env var (comma-separated, no spaces — update per environment/deployment).
 - Group ownership transfer, member add/remove, and note/comment mutations all re-verify ownership/membership server-side before acting.

 ## Known Gaps / Suggestions

 - `_env.example` and `db.js` env var names should be double-checked against your actual `.env` file.
+- No fallback/validation if `ALLOW_LIST` is unset — `process.env.ALLOW_LIST.split(',')` will throw at startup; consider a default or a clearer startup error.
 - `index.js` `require` paths (`./aut/...`, `./middlewave/...`, `./note/...`, `./profile/...`, `./group/...`) assume a specific folder layout — adjust if your files live elsewhere (e.g. `authMiddleware.js` internally requires `../aut/jwt`, implying it lives in a sibling folder to `aut/`).
 - No pagination on `GET /notes` — could grow expensive with large datasets.
 - No rate limiting on `/login` or `/register`.